Frequently Asked Questions

 will be transferred into UGA.

 b.
-If you are transferring from a University System of Georgia Institution, UGA will
+If you are transferring from a University System of Georgia (USG) Institution, UGA

 the core curriculum at your current institution, we will honor those classes as core

 curriculum courses, areas I-V, at UGA.
-A list of University System of Georgia Institutions
+Visit the University System of Georgia website

 - Should I take Statistics or Calculus?
 (In High School (AP) and/or College)